gitpan/App-revealup/README.md

 # SYNOPSIS

-    $ revealup server slide.md --port 5000
+    $ revealup serve slide.md --port 5000

 # DESCRIPTION

-App::revealup is a web application module to showing Markdown with reveal.js.
-Markdown texts will be like a slide show if you use this revealup command.
+**App::revealup** is package of web application modules and a command to showing Markdown with **reveal.js**.
+Markdown texts will be like slide shows if you use this `revealup` command.

 ## Sample Markdown